Battle of Ciudad Juárez (1911): Aftermath

 After capturing the town, Madero placed a garrison of Rurales in the town under the command of Holmdahl, who was named "Captain of Juárez" and then Madeo marched to Mexico City.
-Madero and his revolutionary movement achieved a new kind of credibility, both within Mex/ico and in the US.
+Madero and his revolutionary movement achieved a new kind of credibility, both within Mexico and in the US.
 Some American journalists crossed the border in order to congratulate Madero personally, and reported back to American readers on the quick and efficient way that order within the city had been reestablished.

 Fall of Díaz

 The outcome of the battle changed the perception of the rebel movement in Mexico.
 Before Madero's victory many believed that the rebel forces would scatter as soon as they were confronted by federal troops.
 The fall of Juárez proved that notion wrong and revealed the real strength of the rebel forces.

 The immediate effect of the rebels' success helped convince Porfirio Díaz to agree to the revolutionaries' demand for his resignation.
 Prompted by Limantour, two days after the end of the battle Díaz signed the Treaty of Ciudad Juárez with Madero, and ten days after the battle he resigned and went into exile in France.
 This ended the first stage of the Mexican Revolution, and at the same time made it clear that even well-garrisoned troops were not invulnerable to guerrilla armies.